Constrained Adaptive Rejection Sampling

+Remarkably, CARS does not require a perfect prefix-validity oracle.
+At positions where prefix checking is unavailable or too expensive, CARS can simply skip the trie update for that position---i.e., there is a spectrum of update strategies between full-blown CARS and ARS.
+Exactness is preserved regardless.

-\paragraph{CARS is exact.} CARS produces unbiased samples from the true constrained distribution and the sample-acceptance rate increases monotonically.
+\paragraph{CARS is exact.} Proofs of the following theorems are provided in Appendix~\ref{app:proofs}.
+First, CARS produces unbiased samples from the true constrained distribution and the sample-acceptance rate increases monotonically.

-\begin{theorem} The CARS algorithm samples an element of $\lang$ according to the target distribution $\prob^\lang$.
-Moreover, the adaptive updates performed in Line 6 of the algorithm monotonically increase the probability that some sequence is yielded in Line 5 at subsequent loop iterations. \end{theorem} \begin{proof} Whenever a sequence is produced by the algorithm in Line 5, it comes from the distribution $R^\Ww$, restricted to sequences in $\lang$.
-But in $R^\Ww$ the probability of each sequence $w\in\lang$ is proportional to $\prob(w)$, and the same also holds for $\prob^\lang$.
-The probability that a fixed sequence $w\in\lang$ is produced by the algorithm equals $R^\Ww(w)=\frac{P(w)}{p_\epsilon}$.
-While $P(w)$ is a constant probability, the number $p_\epsilon$ monotonically decreases whenever we add a new invalid prefix to $\Ww$, causing that $R^\Ww(w)$ increases.
-The probability that some sequence is produced is just a sum of $R^\Ww(w)$ over all sequences $w\in\lang$, hence it increases as well. \end{proof}
+\begin{restatable}[Soundness and Monotonicity]{theorem}{soundnesstheorem} The CARS algorithm samples an element of $\lang$ according to the target distribution $\prob^\lang$.
+Moreover, the adaptive updates performed in Line~\ref{line:update} of the algorithm monotonically increase the probability that some sequence is yielded in Line~\ref{line:yield} at subsequent loop iterations. \end{restatable}

+Although CARS is provably better than ARS, the exact gain is hard to analyze analytically as it depends on both the grammar's branching structure and the LM's token distribution over invalid regions.

+The following theorem shows that the expected probability mass removed per sample is non-increasing (i.e., earlier samples are more useful than later ones), which suggests a practical heuristic for running CARS in practice: if subsequent iterations have removed little rejection probability mass, the trie can be frozen and sampling can continue from the fixed distribution $R^{\mathcal{W}}$ without sacrificing significant further improvements. \begin{restatable}[Diminishing Returns]{theorem}{diminishingtheorem} Let $X_k$ be the random variable saying how much probability mass is removed when the algorithm samples a sequence for the $k$-th time (i.e., it is the value subtracted from $p_\varepsilon$ in that step).
+Then $\mathbb{E}X_k$ is non-increasing when $k$ grows. \end{restatable}